 Relations with China can become strained over the countries' disputed maritime claims in the South China Sea and have triggered large and violent protests in Vietnam.
-Nevertheless, full-scale conflict between China and Vietnam is unlikely.
-Vietnam's military forces are weak in comparison with China.
-China desires to avoid the negative geopolitical and economic consequences that a conflict would bring.
+Nevertheless, a full-scale conflict between China and Vietnam is unlikely.
+Although Vietnam is militarily weaker than China, China desires to avoid the negative geopolitical and economic consequences that a conflict would bring.

 Vaccinations required to enter the country